-Our service advisors spend a lot of time each day answering calls made by people who want advice on matters that are not actually the responsibility of the police.
+Our service advisors spend a lot of time each day answering calls.
+Many of these are made by people who want advice on matters that are not actually the responsibility of the police.

 Please refer to the following before making your call to 101 to report a non-emergency issue.

 There is a difference between criminal and civil matters.

 Civil matters do not come under the remit of the police and include issues such as: